lkreddy/NumberSequence/README.md

 #Running the unit tests#

 These are writting in [Jasmine](http://jasmine.github.io/edge/introduction.html).
-The test runner is [Karma](http://karma-runner.github.io/0.12/index.html), which is written by the people behind AngularJs.
-Within the solution, they live in `Scripts\app\unittests`.
+The test runner is [Karma](http://karma-runner.github.io/0.12/index.html).
+Within the solution, they are saved in `Scripts\app\unittests`.

-* CI: I assume you use TeamCity: [Karma integration with TeamCity](http://stackoverflow.com/questions/16343543/how-to-integrate-karma-with-teamcity).
+* Tio run test TeamCity can be used: [Karma integration with TeamCity](http://stackoverflow.com/questions/16343543/how-to-integrate-karma-with-teamcity).

-* Development experience: There are several Karma test adapters available for Visual Studio.

 **Instructions**